Irish galley: Use

 References are found in the Annals of the Four Masters to Irish fleets of the period in which the galley was dominant.
-In 1413, for example, Tuathal Ó Máille, a member of the O'Malley family, was returning to Mayo from Ulster when his fleet of seven ships was overtaken by "anfadh na mara" (a sea tempest) and driven northwards to Scotland.
+In 1413, for example, Tuathal Ó Máille, a member of the O'Malley family, was returning to Mayo from Ulster when his fleet of seven ships was overtaken by anfadh na mara (a sea tempest) and driven northwards to Scotland.
 Only Tuathal survived.

 The O'Malleys and the O'Flahertys, lords of west Connacht, were the main users of galleys, which they used for plundering or for transporting the troops of other chieftains.
 In the sixteenth century the Crown made a determined attempt to suppress the Irish fleets with its own ships.
 In December 1559 the following was recorded in the English State Papers:

-"There are three very good galleys with Tibbot ne Longe [ Irish: Tiobóid na Long – "Theobald of the Ships"], sone to Grany O'Malley, his brother and O'Malley that will carry 300 men apiece.
+"There are three very good galleys with Tibbot ne Longe [Tiobóid na Long], sone to Grany O'Malley, his brother and O'Malley that will carry 300 men apiece.
 These, if employed by Her Majesty, would do much good in the north, and the O'Malleys are much feared everywhere by sea.
-There are no galleys in Ireland but these (i.e. there are no galleys to compare with these)."
+There are no galleys in Ireland but these [i.e. there are no galleys to compare with these]."

 Grany O'Malley or Grace O'Malley (Irish: Gráinne Ní Mháille) was the most famous of the seafaring chieftains.
 The Governor of Connacht, Sir Richard Bingham, wrote of her in 1591 that she had twenty ships, though it is uncertain whether this was her usual complement.
 She, like her father before her, was a notable merchant by sea.

 These ships were used for the export of salted and pickled fish, linen, wool, hides and tallow.
 From Spain and Portugal they would import copper, silk, wine, figs, pomegranates, cumin, cinnamon and saffron.

-It is likely, however, that such ships were not as large as the English galleon.
+It is likely that such ships were not as large as the English galleon.
 They were certainly vulnerable to cannon fire (their light construction meant they could carry no great guns themselves), though they could easily hold their own with English craft of a similar size.